alinesresende/soccer-stats-hub/README.md

     ]
     ```

-### 3.1 - Develop the `/matches` endpoint so that it is possible to filter only ongoing matches, and also filter only completed matches, on the front-end matches screen
+### 3.1 - Created the `/matches` endpoint so that it is possible to filter only ongoing matches

   - The route must be of type `GET` and return a list of filtered matches;